suncoast-devs/handbook/lessons/cs-packages/reading/intro.md

 ## Built in packages

-Many language and environments, csharp and dotnet included, bundle a set of code packages into their default installation.
+Many language and environments, `C#` and .NET included, bundle a set of code packages into their default installation.
 We often refer to these as _core libraries_ or _core packages_.
 These are bits of code we can use without telling our projects to download _external_ libraries or packages.

-For instance, in dotnet, we use `Console.WriteLine` to output to the console.
+For instance, in .NET, we use `Console.WriteLine` to output to the console.
 This code is available to us in the `System` library.
 Once we tell a csharp file to `using System` we can now use all the code provided by `System`.

 To add more features we need to reach for _external libraries_